pocc/meraki-apigen/README.md

 ## Description
 The module generated will have methods for any new API calls.
-For this reason, it may make sense to rerun meraki-apigen occasionally to get an up-to-date script in your $language.
+For this reason, it may make sense to rerun merakygengen occasionally to get an up-to-date script in your $language.

 This is still under active development.